 - Samaritan’s Purse

-If you would like to help the non-humans in Irma’s path, organizations accepting donations for the welfare of animals include the American Society for the Prevention of Cruelty to Animals, the Best Friends Animal Society and the South Florida Wildlife Center.
+If you would like to help the non-humans in Harvey, Irma, or Maria’s path, organizations accepting donations for the welfare of animals include the American Society for the Prevention of Cruelty to Animals, the Best Friends Animal Society and the South Florida Wildlife Center.

 For more information on how to help others recover from natural disaster, visit Ready.gov.